beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-pickups-dropoffs/README.md

 ```

 - It is important to set list_route_id to a value that is unique within your account
-- It is important to confgure date_str with the yyyy-MM-dd format
+- It is important to configure date_str with the yyyy-MM-dd format

 ```json
 {